 - High levels of stress and anxiety

-- Relaxed and easy-going
+- An easy-going personality

-- Content with their pace of life
+- Contentedness with life

 - A more relaxed approach to success

-- More laid-back attitude
+- A laid-back attitude

-Differences Between Type A and Type B Personalities
+Differences Between Type A And Type B Personalities

-Impact On Mental Health
+Personality And Mental Health

 The differences between Type A and Type B personalities could significantly impact an individual's mental health.
-The high levels of stress and anxiety that Type A individuals might experience could lead to adverse outcomes such as burnout, depression, and anxiety disorders.
+The high levels of stress and anxiety that Type A individuals might experience could lead to adverse outcomes like burnout, depression, and anxiety disorders.